Resources

 • How does the asset currently make money (if at all)?

-• What's the effective RPM / RPV today (revenue per 1,000 pageviews or per visitor)?
+• What is the effective RPM / RPV today (revenue per 1,000 pageviews or per visitor)?

 • Is the revenue mix high-margin or low-margin?